OliviaRuyinZhang/WeBWork/README.md

 - For first-time users, you must register your account by typing in your valid email address and password
 - You will have to check the "Instructor" checkbox before clicking "Register"
 - You will be presented with a screen to ask you input your first name, last name and passcode to finish your registration
 - As an instructor, you will need to provide a valid passcode for the course in order to register as an instructor successfully.
-The passcode for now is `abc`.
+If you are the first instructor, you are considered the admin and will be required to set the passcode for all other instructors.
 - You wll see a popup window notifying you of a successful registration after you have entered all the information properly and submit.

 ##### Login